An International Agreement to Prevent the Premature Creation of Artificial Superintelligence: Introduction

 The 2025 book \textit{If Anyone Builds It, Everyone Dies} argues that the development of artificial superintelligence (ASI, AI substantially smarter than humans at all cognitive tasks) “using anything remotely like current techniques, based on anything remotely like the present understanding of AI” would lead to human extinction~\citep{yudkowsky2025ifanyone}.
 If that’s the case, what should we do about it?
 Experts differ in their assessment of the situation.
 Many think that there is around a 10\% chance of future AI advances causing human extinction (for aggregations of expert opinion see \cite{grace2025thousands, pdoom2025wikipedia, controlai_quotes_2025}).
 Even if there were “only” a 10\% chance of human extinction, how should governments respond?

-In this report, we propose an international agreement which, if implemented, would postpone the development of ASI until proper mitigation efforts are developed and implemented (i.e., potentially decades).
+In late 2025, tens of thousands of researchers, public figures, and members of the public signed a statement calling for a prohibition on the development of superintelligence until there is ``broad scientific consensus that it will be done safely and controllably, and strong public buy-in''~\citep{superintelligence_statement_2025}.
+This report describes what such a prohibition could look like in practice: an international agreement which, if implemented, would postpone the development of ASI until proper mitigation efforts are developed and implemented (i.e., potentially decades).
 Practically speaking, this agreement is not going to be implemented tomorrow, but we hope it can serve as an end goal for AI governance, and in Appendix~\ref{app:stages} we lay out a staged implementation that iteratively builds up to the final agreement.

 Our proposed agreement is not without tradeoffs and risks: it forgoes beneficial AI capabilities, creates some pathways for authoritarian risk (although we think less risk than the current trajectory), cedes the U.S. technological lead in AI, risks leaking sensitive information due to verification, and would impose costs on industry and financial markets.
 Despite these downsides, we believe this agreement is worth pursuing because the alternative of racing towards ASI poses even greater risks.